What Is an Industrial Control System?

 Distributed Control System (DCS)

-The distributed control system, or DCS, entered the process control arena in the 1960s and complemented DDC systems.
+The distributed control system, or DCS, arrived in 1975, when Honeywell launched the TDC 2000 and Yokogawa launched CENTUM.
+The TDC 2000 was the first system to use microprocessors to perform direct digital control as an integrated part of the system, and it superseded the centralised DDC approach that preceded it.
 A distributed control system is one of the types of control systems in which operation is distributed instead of being concentrated at one point.

 A distributed control system consists of a number of microprocessor modules that work together to control and monitor the operation of a system.
 Computers are distributed according to the geography of the site; therefore, this reduces installation and wiring costs.